jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 <input className="…" type="…" aria-label="…" value="…" />
 ```

-If you do the above in a framework's templating language, you're using attribute-like syntax, but under the hood it'll sometimes be setting the property instead, and it differs from framework to framework.
+If you do the above in a framework's templating language, you're using attribute-like syntax, but under the hood it'll sometimes be setting the property instead, and when it does that differs from framework to framework.
 In some cases, it'll set a property _and_ an attribute as a side-effect, but that isn't the framework's fault.

 Most of the time, these distinctions don't matter.
-I think it's good that developers can have a long and happy career without caring about properties vs attributes.
+I think it's good that developers can have a long and happy career without caring about the differences between properties and attributes.
 But, if you need to dig down into the DOM at a lower level, it helps to know.
-Even if you feel you know the difference, I hope I touch on a couple of details you hadn't considered.
+Even if you feel you know the difference, maybe I'll touch on a couple of details you hadn't considered.
 So let's dig in…

 # The key differences